 The Library welcomes opportunities to advance our Digital Scholarship.
 Our areas of contribution include content, technology, infrastructure, partnership and the practice-based expertise in our team.

-The James Hardiman Library is committed to making material from its archival and printed collections available online.
+The NUI Galway Library is committed to making material from its archival and printed collections available online.
 Digitisation opens up access to these valuable resources and allows them to be used and enjoyed by all.
+See our Digital Scholarship Enablement Strategy.

 A number of our archival collections have been digitised and are available online, please see below.
-For further queries on access to digital copies of material from our collections please contact the Archivist, Kieran Hoare.
+For a full list see the Digital Scholarship projects.

 An on-line guide to our archival collections which includes images of selected items an commentary provide by Academic staff.
 Includes material from 12 collections including the John McGahern Collection, the Druid Theatre Collection and the Michael Cusack Collection.
 The collections in the guide are organised into three thematic areas: 'Literary collections', 'Theatre, film and performing arts collections' and 'Historical and political collections'.